-Evans Watson’s online publication, The Belt Book, was the premier resource dedicated to helping singers find and examine belt and belt mix literature for music theatre.
-She’s also published articles on navigating training and the college audition circuit and homeopathic vocal remedies in both the NATS Journal of Singing and several online publications.
-She has recorded two albums; Chamber Music, and Crossword with her son, music director Evan Zavada.
+Evans Watson’s online publication, The Belt Book, is the premier resource dedicated to helping singers find and examine belt and belt mix literature for music theatre.
+It is currently under re-development to include Pop/Rock repertoire for music theatre and classic music theatre literature.
+She’s a contributor to the 2nd edition of “The Singing Athlete” and has also published articles on navigating training and the college audition circuit and homeopathic vocal remedies in both the NATS Journal of Singing and several online publications.
+She is a frequent presenter at national conferences, as well as a master teacher and clinician at colleges and universities around the country.
+She has recorded two albums, Chamber Music, and Crossword, with her son, music director Evan Zavada.

 Evans Watson holds a BA in music and a BFA in theatre from Stephens College.
 She did her post-graduate work at Circle in the Square Professional Actor Training Program and studied at the National Theatre Institute at the O’Neill Theatre Center.
 She is passionate about cross-training and has taught acting and dance as well as directed, choreographed, and produced numerous productions.
 At the University of Michigan, Professor Evans Watson has choreographed Candide for the Opera Program, and currently participates in an interdisciplinary Jazz Masterclass series.
 For fun, she is a master gardener and a long distance salt water swimmer.